Research into CLI

-Each year, the Austin ISD Department of Research and Evaluation publishes a Creative Learning Initiative (CLI) Implementation Summary.
-This report analyzes the influence of CLI on students’ access to the arts over time.
-According to their most recent report, in 2018-19, 63 campuses—including 38,508 students and 2,763 teachers—participated in the CLI.
+Austin ISD's former Department of Research and Evaluation (DRE) annually published a Creative Learning Initiative (CLI) Implementation Summary.
+These major reports analyzed the influence of CLI on students’ access to the arts over time.
+In 2024-25, 98 campuses are CLI schools; this includes all elementary schools.
+At the time of DRE's last report, 2018-19, 63 campuses—including 38,508 students and 2,763 teachers—participated in the CLI.

 The Department of the Research and Evaluation found that: